NanoComp/meep/doc/docs/Meep_License_and_Copyright.md

 ---
-title: Meep License and Copyright
+# Meep License and Copyright
-permalink: /Meep_License_and_Copyright/
 ---

 Meep is copyright © 2005–2017, Massachusetts Institute of Technology.